 18-3-405.4.
 Internet Sexual Exploitation of a Child.

-An actor commits internet sexual exploitation of a child if the actor 1) knowingly importunes, invites, or entices through communication 2) via a computer network or system, telephone network, or data network or by a text message or instant message, a person whom the actor knows or believes to be 3) under fifteen years of age and at least four years younger than the actor, to:
+An actor commits Internet sexual exploitation of a child if the actor 1) knowingly importunes, invites or entices through communication 2) via a computer network or system, telephone network or data network or by a text message or instant message, a person whom the actor knows or believes to be 3) under 15 years of age and at least four years younger than the actor, to:

-(a) Expose or touch the person's own or another person's intimate parts while communicating with the actor via a computer network or system, telephone network, or data network or by a text message or instant message; or
+(a) Expose or touch the person’s own or another person’s intimate parts while communicating with the actor via a computer network or system, telephone network or data network or by a text message or instant message

 The police would need to prove that you knowingly (knew what you were doing) asked the child to do something.
 "Knowingly" is the mental or mindset element, and you will need the assistance of your Colorado criminal attorney to sort through the intricacies of what this means.